GersonVs/pp-project/pp-frontend/README.md

 ## 🚀 How to run

 1 - `clone this repository`
-2 - `cd clone directory`
+2 - `cd clone directory/pp-frontend`
 3 - run `yarn` for install dependencies
-4 - run `yarn dev` for start development server
+4 - run `yarn dev` for start development server at port 3000